-The cool taste of citrus and flowers makes this an especially refreshing drink.
+The flavors of citrus and flowers make this an especially refreshing drink.

 Make sure the marigolds you use are organic and suitable for eating; they are usually available at the organic growers' stands at farmers markets.
 Their essence is thought to contain anti-inflammatory properties.

 - 3/4 cup organic, edible marigold petals